jiftoo/markov-chain/README.md

 # A Markov chain text generator written in Rust 🚀
 It's messy, but gets the job done!

 Note: input and generation parameters are hard-coded into the executable.
-I'm not currently planning to implement a user interface.
  ## Generation
 1. Input: `gpt_nonesense.txt` - short text by GPT-3
   Output: